 - Houston Volunteer Lawyers Will-A-Thon

 Gray Reed’s pro bono efforts span more than 50 attorneys in Dallas and Houston, In fact, the State Bar of Texas recently highlighted Gray Reed's pro bono efforts, in conjunction with the National Pro Bono Celebration in their Pro Bono Spotlight.
 The Texas Access to Justice Commission, the American Bar Association and others also collaborated on efforts for that week.

-Gray Reed was again named an Equal Access to Justice Champion in 2017.
+Gray Reed has been an Equal Access to Justice Champion law firm since 2013.
 Started in 2006 by the Houston Bar Association, the Equal Access to Justice Champions Program helps place Houston Volunteer Lawyers cases with pro bono volunteers.
 Participating firms pledge to accept, annually, one pro bono cases for every five lawyers in their Houston office.